djeada/Parallel-And-Concurrent-Programming/README.md

 #### Event loop

 Although it is not always necessary, an event loop is frequently used in the implementation of asynchrony in programming languages.
 An event loop is a loop that may be used to register tasks to be executed, execute them, delay or cancel them, and handle other events linked to these tasks.
-The loop executes one function, then stops it and executes another while that function waits for IO.
+The event loop blocks the main thread and manages execution of coroutines.
+It executes one function, then stops it and executes another while the first function waits for IO, then restores the paused functions.

 #### Corutines